vsillan/game-server-programming-course/presentations/security.md

 There can be missing security hardening across any part of the application stack or in cloud services

 This can mean things anything from having unnecessary features enabled or installed (e.g.unnecessary ports, services, pages, accounts, or privileges) to not using secure settings in frameworks, databases, libraries etc.

+Note:

+Error handling reveals stack traces or other overly informative error messages to users.

+---

+### Preventing security misconfiguration

+- Configuration should be automated
+- There should be an environment that matches as closely as possible the production environment
+- Dependencies should be kept at minimum level

 ---